 In a good debt, you get something good out of it.
-With student loans, you secure a college education, and eventually this will result to an increase of your potential lifetime earnings.
+With student loans, you secure a college education, and eventually, this will result in an increase in your potential lifetime earnings.
 This is the very reason why college loans are considered ‘good debts. ‘

 How to Find the Best Student Loans